TUM-DSE/research-work-info/talk/TALK-README.md

-# Guidelines
+# Talk guidelines

-Please have these guidelines in mind when writing your thesis and preparing your presentation.
+Please have these guidelines in mind when preparing your presentation.

 ## Template

-- Please prepare for your presentation for 15 mins (10-15 slides) using the following template: [Presentation template](https://docs.google.com/presentation/d/1nC1rbVy33LUU6bn1sBJ2kQyIskKzUGWqg8lsWVHSemI/edit?usp=sharing)
+- Please prepare for your presentation for 10-15 slides using the following template: [Presentation template](https://docs.google.com/presentation/d/1nC1rbVy33LUU6bn1sBJ2kQyIskKzUGWqg8lsWVHSemI/edit?usp=sharing)

-- If you hesistate to use Google presentation due the data protection issue, Please feel free to use a different software for preparing your presentation.
+- If you hesistate to use Google docs for personal/data protection issue, please feel free to use a different software.

-- Please upload the final version of the talk as a PDF.

 ## Structure for the final presentation